 Learn practical skills and knowledge needed to work in a physician’s medical office, clinic or other medical setting.
 This course will prepare students with knowledge in basic anatomy, physiology, medical terminology, professional and interpersonal skills, medical law and ethics, computer concepts, telephone scheduling and techniques, patient reception, and daily operation of a medical office.

-This course prepares students for an entry level career in the growing health information eld.
+This course prepares students for an entry-level career in the growing health information field.
 Students will assess and code data to ensure that every procedure performed in the medical office has an accurate numerical code assigned to it for proper billing.
-Students will process medical insurance claims, learn about commonly encountered medical insurance plans and terminology, and maintain patient health records accurately, efficiently and as mandated by HIPPA (Health Insurance, Portability and Accountability Act).
+Students will process medical insurance claims, learn about commonly encountered medical insurance plans and terminology, and maintain patient health records accurately, efficiently and as mandated by HIPPA (Health Insurance Portability and Accountability Act).

 Become a Clinical Medical Assistant in the growing and demanding area of healthcare!
-This comprehensive, hands-on program will prepare you to take the state or national CMA examination, test prep included.
-Students will learn to perform clinical procedures including vital signs, preparing and administering injections, drawing blood, collecting specimens, taking electrocardiograms, recording and charting patient history, learning the practical applications of Electronic Health Records, preparing patients for x-rays and examinations, applying bandages and dressings, learning medical terminology and career development.
+This program will prepare you to sit for the CCBMA and WCCT certification exams.
+Test prep included.
+Students will learn to perform clinical procedures including taking vital signs, preparing and administering injections, drawing blood, collecting specimens, taking electrocardiograms, recording and charting patient history, learning the practical applications of Electronic Health Records, preparing patients for x-rays and examinations, applying bandages and dressings, learning medical terminology and career development.

 Every successful person in the workplace utilizes financial information to aid effective decision making.
 The Certificate in Accounting and Finance for Non- Financial Managers explains the financial concepts and accounting processes used in most businesses and will provide practical techniques that will increase your effectiveness and career.